-This living room looks like the perfect place to sit back and relax with a glass of wine in hand while soft music plays over your speakers.
-Create this look by using plenty of natural colours and incorporating features like a mix of large and small dried flowers around the room.
+For a living room that’s the perfect place to sit back and relax with a glass of wine in hand while soft music plays over your speakers, use plenty of natural colours and incorporate decorative features like a mix of large and small dried flowers around the room.

 17. Full-length mirror